awslabs/pptod/README.md

 ```

 ## Example Usage:
-In the following, we provide an example of how to use the pre-trained PPTOD (**without fine-tuning on downstream task**).
+In the following, we provide an example of how to use the pre-trained PPTOD to address different TOD tasks (**without fine-tuning on any downstream task**).
 We assume you have downloaded the pptod-small checkpoint (you can find instructions below).
 ```python
 # load the pre-trained PPTOD-small
 from transformers import T5Tokenizer